vstelmakh/url-highlight-twig-extension/README.md

 Twig filter to convert urls to html tags

 ## Installation
-Using Symfony?
-There is a bundle available: [Twig url highlight bundle](https://github.com/vstelmakh/twig-url-highlight-bundle)

 Install the latest version with:
 ```bash
 $ composer require vstelmakh/twig-url-highlight